 In this training course, participants will discuss ways to involve citizens – especially minorities and marginalised groups – to create a culture of inclusive governance.
 Participants will learn how civil society can empower citizens to voice concerns and keep their governments accountable to issues affecting their community.

 This training will be a true experience!
-In this course, you will meet the Ombudsman of The Hague and visit examples of joint policymaking and multi-stakeholder governance, such as neighbourhood projects in the city of Amsterdam or The Hague.
+In this course, you will meet the Ombudsman of The Hague and visit examples of joint policymaking and multi-stakeholder governance, such as neighbourhood projects in different cities in the Netherlands.

 - The course dates are 21 March to 1 April 2022.